Exploring the Allure of Serpentine Stone: Colors, Properties, and Spiritual Significance

 However, you don’t typically find serpentine in chain stores.
 Usually, that’s because the gem, while beautiful, tends to be inconsistent.
 Every stone has a unique look.
 Plus, variations in hardness levels aren’t ideal for mass-produced pieces.

-Instead, serpentine is more commonly used by independent designers.
-Since they can produce small batches and navigate variances in each stone, choosing to use serpentine doesn't create the same challenges.
+Instead, independent designers more commonly use serpentine.
+Since they can produce small batches and navigate variances in each stone, choosing to use serpentine doesn’t create the same challenges.

 Independent designers may use serpentine in several different ways.
 For rings and pendants, faceted stones or cabochons are popular.
 With a serpentine bracelet, serpentine beads are a common option.
 You may also see beads in strand necklaces and on pendulums.